SchnoppDog/how-to-eui64-and-privacy-extensions/eui64/README.md

 Also please keep in mind that I will not cover much history about IPv6 or the eui-64 method.

-## What is EUI-64?
+## What Is EUI-64?

 EUI-64 is a method to generate a valid 64 bit interface identifier for the respective host-system.
 EUI-64 has been the first version for creating interface identifiers.
 Today eui-64 is only used for link-local addresses (local-scope, not routeable) since this method has a big security flaw.
-This security flaw includes that you can calculate the mac-address of the connecting device from the IPv6s interface identifier as we will see later.
+This security flaw includes that you can calculate the mac-address of the connecting device from the IPv6s interface identifier, as we will see later.
 With this flaw you have been able to track the geo-location of devices in i.e. your enterprise WiFi-network.
 This is quite unpleasent since workers don't want to be tracked permantly.
 This is one security flaw with eui64 and there are many more.

 ## Create EUI-64-Address: The Simple Way

-If you want a simple explanation on how a interface identifier is created with the eui-64 method here you go:
+If you want a simple explanation on how an interface identifier is created with the eui-64 method here you go:

   1. Split the mac-address in half.
   2. Add `ff:fe` into the middle.
-  3. Flip the seventh bit to either 1 (if seventh bit is 0) or 0 (if seventh bit is 1, see notes)
+  3. Invert the seventh bit to either 1 (if seventh bit is 0) or 0 (if seventh bit is 1, see notes)
   4. Create the IPv6-Address.

 ## Create EUI-64-Address: Detailed